 Compiling for Android¶

-Also, you still need to do all the steps mentioned in the Exporting for Android tutorial before attempting your custom export template.
+Also, you still need to follow the steps mentioned in the Exporting for Android tutorial before attempting to build a custom export template.

-For compiling under Windows, Linux or OSX, the following is required:
+For compiling under Windows, Linux or macOS, the following is required:

 Setting up the buildsystem¶

 ANDROID_SDK_ROOTto point to the Android SDK.
 If you downloaded the Android command-line tools, this would be the folder where you extracted the contents of the ZIP archive.

 Install the necessary SDK components in this folder: